Helmet (band): Reunion (2003–present)

-Chris Traynor, still on good terms with Hamilton, soon came on board to cover bass and guitar parts.
+In August 2003, Hamilton began working on a new musical project with Chris Traynor and drummer John Tempesta (formerly of Testament and White Zombie).
+Around this time, Interscope Records announced the release of the greatest hits compilation Unsung: The Best of Helmet (1991–1997) (2004), sparking speculation about a Helmet reunion and tour that was quickly denied by a spokesperson for Hamilton.
+In December 2003, Hamilton signed a new contract with Interscope; he was later urged by Interscope head Jimmy Iovine to record a new album for the label under the Helmet moniker.
+Having found it difficult to maintain Gandhi financially, Hamilton agreed to do so as "it meant I'd have money to make a record rather than it coming out of my pocket.
+So it was easier to put a band together."
+As his relationships with Stanier and Bogdan had not improved since 1998, and his previous offers to reunite had been rebuffed or ignored, Hamilton decided to move on and release more music as Helmet without them.

 With Tempesta on drums and Hamilton covering vocals and guitar, the three recorded Size Matters in early 2004.
+Traynor recorded both the album's guitar and bass parts.
 The album featured lyrics which were inspired by Hamilton's brief 2003 relationship with Hollywood actress Winona Ryder, and has been cited by critics as a departure from Helmet's earlier, more experimental sound.
 Frank Bello was later recruited to play bass on the supporting tour; however, he left before its conclusion to reunite with his original band, Anthrax.
 Jeremy Chatelain replaced Bello for the duration of the tour.
 John Tempesta left in early 2006 to join The Cult.